Open-EO/openeo-geopyspark-driver/README.md

 For production, a gunicorn server script is available:
 PYTHONPATH=. python openeogeotrellis/server.py

+### Running locally with Docker

+This will set up the environment (Java/Python with dependencies) and makes it possible to run simple process graphs.
+For more information, see: [docker/local_batch_job/](./docker/local_batch_job/README.md)

 ### Running on the Proba-V MEP
 The web application can be deployed by running: sh scripts/submit.sh